raesene/kubeconeu-presentation/_posts/0000-01-04-external-attacker.md

 Note:

-Worth mentioning the Tesla story at this point.
+Worth mentioning the etcd problem at this point... https://elweb.co/the-security-footgun-in-etcd/ which easily found loads of passwords and other items by just hitting unauthenticated etcd servers found via shodan.

 --